anzorasadov/typescript-eslint/packages/parser/README.md

   - `.js`, `.jsx`, `.tsx` files are parsed as if this is true.
   - `.ts` files are parsed as if this is false.
   - "unknown" extensions (`.md`, `.vue`) **are parsed as if this is false**.

+### `parserOptions.ecmaFeatures.globalReturn`

+Default `false`.

+This options allows you to tell the parser if you want to allow global `return` statements in your codebase.

+### `parserOptions.ecmaVersion`

+Default `2018`.

+Accepts any valid ECMAScript version number:

+- A version: 3, 5, 6, 7, 8, 9, 10, 11, ..., or
+- A year: 2015, 2016, 2017, 2018, 2019, 2020, ...

+Specifies the version of ECMAScript syntax you want to use.
+This is used by the parser to determine how to perform scope analysis, and it affects the default

+### `parserOptions.lib`

+Default `['es2018']`

+For valid options, see the [TypeScript compiler options](https://www.typescriptlang.org/tsconfig#lib).

+Specifies the TypeScript `lib`s that are available.
+This is used by the scope analyser to ensure there are global variables declared for the types exposed by TypeScript.

 ### `parserOptions.project`